 Public Sector is generally in a vastly different place.
 Today’s technology would have a huge impact on optimising services within Public Sector so why aren’t they embracing it?
 This presents a fundamental question.

 Is Public Sector underfunded, inefficient or both?

 Regardless of your views on this, what is apparent is that Public Sector is struggling to cope.
-It either needs a serious cash injection to maintain the current machine, significant transformation to improve it or both.
+It either needs a serious cash injection to maintain the current machine, a significant transformation to improve it or both.

 There are many reasons that only 30% of NHS Trusts and 61% of Central Government Departments* have adopted any kind of Public Cloud.
 Supplier lock-in, legacy technology, security and a lack of cloud skills are some of the obstacles the Public Sector faces as it tries to evolve.